HTTP API

 Australia (Google Cloud, Sydney) | https://api.australia-southeast1.gcp.commercetools.com/ |

-If documentation refers to https://api.{region}.{cloudProvider}.commercetools.com
+If the documentation refers to https://api.{region}.commercetools.com

-, the {region}
+, replace the {region}

-Although the deprecated hostnames like api.sphere.io
+Although deprecated hostnames like api.sphere.io

 (Google Cloud, Belgium), api.commercetools.com

-(Google Cloud, Belgium) and api.commercetools.co
+(Google Cloud, Belgium), and api.commercetools.co

-(Google Cloud, Iowa) remain intact as aliases we strongly encourage changing your configuration the new host name structure.
+(Google Cloud, Iowa) remain intact as aliases, we strongly encourage changing your configuration the new hostname structure.

 Disallowed requests